Sightseeing in Geneva

 Whether you want a relaxing break by the tranquil waters of Lake Geneva or a livelier weekend in the cosmopolitan business center of Geneva you will find something to suit you on a romantic break to Geneva.

 Take a horse drawn carriage ride around the gentle lapping waters of Lake Geneva and fall just as much in love with the beautiful scenery as you do with each other.
-Or perhaps a relaxing stroll through the Jardin Anglais, and even eat a picnic surrounded by lush greenery and beautiful flowers.
+Or perhaps a relaxing stroll through the Jardin Anglais and eat a picnic surrounded by lush greenery and beautiful flowers.

-In the evening head to one of the many cosy cafes or else head into the city and visit one of the fine restaurants serving mainly French cuisine.
+In the evening head to one of the many cosy cafes or go into the city and visit one of the fine restaurants serving mainly French cuisine.
 Le Francis Bar makes for an excellent after dinner venue as it comes alive as a fashionable piano bar and the perfect place to end a romantic city break.

 Top Tips for Geneva